hypermodules/dti/README.md

 ### FAQ

-- "Why is this a global CLI tool, and why does it bundle electron?":  `electron`/`electron-prebuilt` installs developer tools in a shared preference folder.
+#### Why is this a global CLI tool, and why does it bundle electron?

+`electron`/`electron-prebuilt` installs developer tools in a shared preference folder.
 As a result, devtools are shared between different development projects on your system.
 Project local dependencies are generally preferable but electron happens to just work this way.

 ### See also